Get your dog microchipped

 Updating your details

-You’re responsible for keeping your dog’s microchip information up to date, eg if you move house.
+You’re responsible for keeping your dog’s microchip information up to date, for example if you move house.

 Contact the database company your dog is registered with to update any of your details.